All Fours (novel)

 All Fours is a 2024 novel by Miranda July.
 The novel follows a 45-year-old perimenopausal woman who, after having an extramarital affair during a road trip, has a sexual awakening.

-Reception

 The novel was shortlisted for the 2024 National Book Award for Fiction.
 It was listed as 2024 book of the year by Open Book (BBC Radio 4), The Observer, GQ, Grazia, I-D and Nylon magazine, among others.

-Adaptation

-Starz will adapt the novel into a television series.
+Starz has announced plans to adapt the novel into a television series.